JHRobotics/pthread9x/README.md

 # pthread (winpthreads/libpthread) replacement for Windows 9x/NT

-This is mingw binary replace pthread library, so you can compile program with newest msys2/mingw-w64.
+This is mingw binary replacement of pthread library, so you can compile programs for old Windows with newest msys2/mingw-w64.

 ## Usage